 When shopping for the softest bed sheets, look for ones that go together well.
 Colors of the same intensity tend to look nice side by side, like dusty rose and cornflower blue in the summer, and deep red and green at Christmas.
 If you worry about things clashing, consider buying everything in the same hue, but in different patterns and styles.
 That way, any combination will please.

 Combining different patterns might seem intimidating.
 After all, you don't want your bedroom to induce a headache!
 Break up a bold fitted sheet and blanket with a solid-colored sheet between them.
 And remember to vary pattern sizes; if everything is teeny-tiny, your room will look too busy.
-You can also play it safe by starting with striped queen size sheets.
+You can also play it safe by starting with striped queen-size sheets.
 Almost anything goes well with them, including a paisley comforter or floral pillowcases in spring.
 Everything will look stylish and your friends will think you have a natural talent for home décor.
+Mix and match bedding sets do wonders to up your interior design game!

 Your little one probably loves sheets featuring popular TV and movie characters, but you don't want their room to look like a cartoon explosion.
 Combine some novelty print sheets with a few pieces in basic colors to keep them happy.
 Sheets featuring their favorite superhero can be hidden under a warm wool blanket or a light comforter.
 Tuck pillows covered in a beloved movie heroine's face underneath a few plain ones.
 They'll be happy and so will you.